Best Black Friday Fitness Equipment Deals See Deals

 Who Might Not Benefit From Protein Shakes?

-People with dairy sensitivities or digestive issues may not benefit from protein shakes due to the dairy content in most protein shakes, though there are many plant-based, non-dairy protein shakes available.
+People with dairy sensitivities or digestive issues may not benefit from protein shakes due to the dairy content in most protein shakes, though there are many plant-based, non-dairy protein shakes available, as well.
 Protein shakes may not be suitable for people who have specific nutrient deficiencies, such as anemia (lack of dietary iron).

 Protein Shakes vs Powder

 Protein shakes and powder serve the same purpose—to help increase your protein intake—but there are several factors that might make one better than the other for you.
-The obvious one being that protein shakes are more portable than protein powder, so if you’re late for work the former is the better choice for you.
+The obvious one being that protein shakes are more portable than protein powder, so if you’re late for work, the former can be the better choice for you.
 This also means you’re stuck with the protein shakes macros as is.
-With powder, you can use milk to add extra calories if needed.
+With powder, you can use milk to add extra calories, if needed.

-Generally speaking, protein shakes will be slightly less “leaner” than powder due to the additional ingredients needed to give it its taste and texture.
+Generally speaking, protein shakes will likely be slightly less “lean” than powder due to the additional ingredients needed to give it its taste and texture.
 They also have a shorter shelf life than protein powder.

 Ingredients to Pay Attention To

 When looking for a protein shake, it’s important to flip over the bottle and check out the Nutrition Facts label.
-After making sure it has enough protein for your macronutrient needs and has a moderate amount of carbs and fat, check the ingredients list.
+After making sure it has enough protein for your macronutrient needs—along with a moderate amount of carbs and fat—check the ingredients list.

-Odds are you’re going to find an emulsifier like sunflower or soy lecithin or another compound with a long name.
+Odds are you’re going to find an emulsifier like sunflower, soy lecithin, or another compound with a long name.
 Wellness influencers may have you believe these are detrimental to our health, though researchers say more work needs to be done before making a definitive statement.
-In fact, some emulsifiers have a positive impact on our gut bacteria and overall health, according to one systematic review8.
+In fact, some emulsifiers can have a positive impact on our gut bacteria and overall health, according to one systematic review8.

 Other than that, check to see if your shake contains any allergens or any ingredients you avoid in other foods.